kevincasey1222/J1_Cobalt_Initial/docs/development.md

    copy it), you can head to [Swagger](https://app.swaggerhub.com/apis/CobaltLab/Cobalt_Public_API/1.3.0).
 3. Make sure to point to Production (https://api.cobalt.io) from the drop-down
-4. Authorize with your API token in the API_AUTH_KEY field.
+4. Authorize with your API token in the API_KEY_AUTH field.
 5. Eexecute the /orgs endpoint via the Execute button on the API page.
 6. Note the organization token.
 7. Return back to the Authorize section and add the org token and Authorize that